 - Use the heat from an EasyPress 2 to transfer the design on the blank — your heat source needs to get up to at least 390°F for the heat transfer to work.

 - The ink is then infused into the surface — it is not an adhesive that melts onto the surface like iron-on vinyl (HTV).
-Unlike an iron-on transfer or vinyl application, where image is stuck to the top of a base material using an adhesive of some sort, an Infusible Ink heat transfer becomes one with the material itself.
+Unlike an iron-on transfer or vinyl application where the image is stuck to the top of a base material using an adhesive of some sort, an Infusible Ink heat transfer becomes one with the material itself.
 That’s why it works so well!

 There are even Infusible Ink PENS and MARKERS so you can create a design with text or your own handwriting and then write or draw it into the Infusible Ink blank.
 You can even freehand draw or write onto a blank for fun gifts!

-Infusible Ink Tutorials Incoming!
+Infusible Ink Tutorials